 Marlin created an industry-wide standard for securely providing digital content to the world.
 Intertrust’s current ExpressPlay™ Media Security Suite is based on Marlin but allows for easy interoperability with the rest of the big DRMs:

 - Apple FairPlay

-For digital media and copyright holders, getting to know what digital rights management is offering to their organization and how it can cater to the specific needs of their business is essential for building a successful digital business that’s future‑proof.
+For digital media and copyright holders, getting to know what is the purpose of digital rights management, what it offers to their organization and how it can cater to the specific needs of their business is essential for building a successful digital business that’s future‑proof.

-Now that you have read this introduction, please watch our animated video that provides a graphical illustration of the concepts introduced in this post such as DRM, what is its function and how DRM technology works.
+Now that you have read this introduction, please watch our animated video that provides a graphical illustration of the concepts introduced in this post such as DRM, what is its function and how DRM works.

 About Bo Ferm